dkofiarmah/visualfda/README.md

 - [x] Defaulted to open
 - [x] Work in the open

 As open source software advocates; it was an easy decision to default to open, select a modern technology stack, deploy in a flexible hosting environment, and automate testing and deployments.
-We were completely at home using AngularJS, jQuery, Django, Bower, Gulp, Karma, Wrench, Heroku, Travis CI, cAdvisor, and Sass.
+We were completely at home using:

+* AngularJS
+* jQuery
+* Django
+* Gulp
+* Heroku
+* Travis CI
+* Sass

+Our complete list of technologies is located here: https://github.com/inqbation/visualfda/blob/master/technologies.md

 ## Quality Assurance